Check for Holiday Readiness

 Before the holiday season starts, you need to make sure all the operational aspects of your storefront are ready for the big push.
 You don’t want to be blindsided by things going wrong during this key revenue-driving period.

-Even in the midst of an uncertain economic time, you : want to dazzle your shoppers with an amazing shopping experience.
-You want them to come back year after year and recommend your awesome site to their friends and family.
+Despite lingering pandemic uncertainty, you want to dazzle your shoppers with an amazing shopping experience.
+You want them to come back year after year and recommend your awesome site to friends and family.
 That takes planning, action, and a little foresight.

 Check Systems and Resources